arendst/Tasmota/tasmota/berry/lorawan/decoders.AI/SESSION-STATE.md

-**Session State Updates**: Update SESSION-STATE.md when settings change (with version bump) **Versioning**: SESSION-STATE.md follows semantic versioning (major.minor.patch) **Language Policy**: User can write in any language (English/Italian), Claude MUST respond only in English
+**Session State Updates**: Update SESSION-STATE.md when settings change (with version bump) **Versioning**: SESSION-STATE.md follows semantic versioning (major.minor.patch) **Language Policy**: User can write in any language (English/Italian), Claude MUST respond only in English **Read-Only Commands**: "verify", "check", "show", "list" = NO file changes allowed, read-only operations only.
+In pipeline operations, this restriction applies only to the specific step, not the entire sequence.

 ## Context Setup
 **Project**: LoRaWAN AI Framework Enhancement